santoshyadav198613/angular/aio/content/guide/roadmap.md

 We are actively investing up to 50% of our engineering capacity on triaging issues and PRs until we have a clear understanding of broader community needs.
 After that, we'll commit up to 20% of our engineering capacity to keep up with new submissions promptly.

-### Support TypeScript 4.0

-We're working on adding support for TypeScript 4.0 ahead of its stable release.
-We always want Angular to stay up-to-date with the latest version of TypeScript so that developers get the best the language has to offer.

 ### Update our e2e testing strategy

 To ensure we provide a future-proof e2e testing strategy, we want to evaluate the state of Protractor, community innovations, e2e best practices, and explore novel opportunities.